sh1v-max/Namaste-Dev/NamasteDSA/06-Linked-list-level-0/07-LinkedList-cycle/readme.md

 ### (Also called the **Slow and Fast Pointer** approach)

 This is the most efficient and commonly used method.
+Floyd said: "Imagine two guys, one slow and one fast, are racing.
+If there is a loop, the fast guy will eventually catch up to the slow guy."

 ### Time: O(n)